ASBESTOS REMOVAL SERVICESOur endorsed contractors offer asbestos removal services Australia wide

 Asbestos removal is a complex and highly specialized process given the risks posed by harmful microfibers.
 The risks associated with fibre removal emanate from breaking, cutting, or drilling it, which releases the dangerous microfibers that cause various illnesses and conditions.

 If you think that you have found fibrous materials in your building, don’t touch it!
-Instead, contact one or more A-class licensed contractors through Asbestos Watch.
+Instead, contact us for one or more A-class licensed contractor-.
 Our endorsed members will perform a 3-step process to rid off fibrous materials safely and completely from your property.

 Step 1: A thorough inspection of fibrous materials